mozilla-releng/shipit/README.md

 Production
 ----------
+Deploys in response to pushes to the `production` branch, if the `CloudOps Stage` deployment in successful (see below).

 * Backend URL: https://shipit-api.mozilla-releng.net
 * Backend Dockerhub Tag: `shipit_api_dockerflow_production`
-* Backend Deploys: In response to pushes to the `production` branch
 * Taskcluster Secret: project/releng/shipit/config:production
 * Taskcluster Client ID: project/releng/shipit/production
 * Frontend URL: https://shipit.mozilla-releng.net/
-* Frontend Deploys: In response to pushes to the `production` branch
 * Frontend S3 bucket: `relengstatic-prod-shipitfrontend-static-website`
 * Product Details URL: https://product-details.mozilla.org

+There is also a "CloudOps Stage" environment (which is different than the "Staging" environment below) that is deployment as part of the production pipeline.
+When a production deployment begins, Jenkins first deploys to this environment.
+If that deployment succeeds, the deployment proceeds.
+If it fails, the deployment is aborted.
+The URL for this backend is https://stage.shipitapi.nonprod.cloudops.mozgcp.net.

 Staging
 -------
+Deploys in response to pushes to the `staging` branch.

 * Backend URL: https://api.shipit.staging.mozilla-releng.net
 * Backend Dockerhub Tag: `shipit_api_dockerflow_staging`
-* Backend Deploys: In response to pushes to the `staging` branch
 * Taskcluster Secret: project/releng/shipit/config:staging
 * Taskcluster Client ID: project/releng/shipit/production (yes, the same as production)
 * Frontend URL: https://shipit.staging.mozilla-releng.net/
 * Frontend S3 bucket: `relengstatic-staging-shipitfrontend-static-website`
-* Frontend Deploys: In response to pushes to the `staging` branch
 * Product Details URL: https://product-details.staging.mozilla-releng.net

 Two important notes about staging: